 When you're ready to distribute a pre-release version of your app to testers, build an APK using your normal process.
 You must sign the APK with your debug key or app signing key.

 Step 2.
 Distribute your app to testers

-To distribute your app to testers, upload the APK file using the Firebase CLI:
+To distribute your app to testers, upload your APK file using the Firebase CLI: